Gallic Wars: Military

-The Marian reforms had also changed the practices of the army's baggage train, though they would prove insufficient at times during the Wars.
-Each legionary was required to carry a substantial amount of his own gear, including weapons, and rations enough to operate independently of the baggage train for a few days.
-This cut down the size of the baggage train greatly, and allowed for a legion to temporarily march well ahead of its baggage.
+The practices of the army's baggage train would prove insufficient at times during the Wars.
+Following common practice of Roman generals as early as Scipio Aemilianus, each legionary was required to carry a substantial amount of his own gear, including weapons, and rations enough to operate independently of the baggage train for a few days.
+This reduced the size of the baggage train greatly and allowed for a legion to temporarily march well ahead of its baggage.
 Still, a legion usually had around a thousand beasts of burden to carry the tents, siege equipment, reserve food, entrenching tools, records, personal effects, and all other items a large army needed.
 While on march, the average legion with train stretched out for about 2.5 mi.
 Such a large number of animals also required a great deal of grazing or fodder; this limited campaigning to times when there was grass or adequate supplies.
 The logistical challenges of the baggage train forced the Romans' hand many times during the wars.

 The Romans respected and feared the Gallic tribes.
 In 390 BC, the Gauls had sacked Rome, which left an existential dread of barbarian conquest the Romans never forgot.
 In 121 BC, Rome conquered a group of southern Gauls, and established the province of Transalpine Gaul in the conquered lands.
-Only 50 years before the Gallic Wars, in 109 BC, Italy had been invaded from the north and saved by Gaius Marius only after several bloody and costly battles.
+Only 50 years before the Gallic Wars, in 109 BC, Italy had been invaded from the north and saved by Gaius Marius (maternal-uncle to Julius Caesar) only after several bloody and costly battles.
 Around 63 BC, when a Roman client state, the Gallic Arverni, conspired with the Gallic Sequani and the Germanic Suebi nations east of the Rhine to attack the Gallic Aedui, a strong Roman ally, Rome turned a blind eye.
 The Sequani and the Arverni defeated the Aedui in 63 BC at the Battle of Magetobriga.